spalato/sigmd/README.md

 # sigmd.py - Multidimensional spectroscopy signals analysis

 This module defines tools helpful to the study and isolation of 2D signals.
+The complete expressions for the detected non-linear signals can easily contain over 100 terms.
+This makes bookkeeping unwieldy, despite the expressions being relatively simple sums and products.

-It uses symbolic mathematics (using `sympy`) to keep track of all the terms in the detected signals.
-It can keep track of signals of arbitrary order.
+This module uses symbolic mathematics (`sympy`) to keep track of all the terms in the detected signals.
+This allows the study of experimental signal retrieval for multiple pulse experiments up to arbitrary order.

 The module is meant as a toolkit for scripted work (ie: in a jupyter notebook).
 Representative notebooks are supplied as examples of signal isolation using phase matching, phase cycling and chopping.
-These notebooks aim to reproduce results from the litterature and techniques common to the multidimensional spectroscopy community.
+These notebooks aim to reproduce results from the literature and techniques common to the multidimensional spectroscopy community.

 This toolkit is not comprehensive: it aims at helping with the study of phase cycling schemes.
+This of course not the only way to isolate signals: rotating frames, frequency filtering and other physical arguments are not covered (although some cases shouldn't be too hard.).
 If you want to expand it or integrate this into a larger project, let us know!

 # Installing